microsoft/FluidFramework/packages/test/test-utils/README.md

 ## Test Fluid Component

 `testFluidComponent.ts` provides `TestFluidComponent` and `TestFluidComponentFactory` that help in the testing of Distributed Data Structures (DDS).
-It can be used to create a component with a given set of DDSs which can then be retrieved later as required.
+It can be used to create a fluid object (TestFluidComponent) with a given set of DDSs which can then be retrieved later as required.

-For example, if you need a component with couple of SharedStrings, a SharedDirectory and a SparseMatrix, create a `TestFluidComponentFactory` as follows and use this factory to create a component:
+For example, if you need a fluid object with couple of SharedStrings, a SharedDirectory and a SparseMatrix, create a `TestFluidComponentFactory` as follows and use this factory to create the fluid object:
 ```typeScript
 new TestFluidComponentFactory([
     [ "sharedString1" /* id */, SharedString.getFactory() ],